swapnilshah10/silentkillerwebsite/README.md

-## Building my own website (youtube clone) from scratch using youtube apis
+## Building my own website (youtube clone that has only my channel) in react using youtube apis

 ## Available Scripts